 If you feel unhappy for any reason - be it academic, personal, or social reasons - we can provide confidential one-on-one counselling to help you.
-If we're unable to solve the challenge you face, NCVE can arrange further professional assistance from the experienced counsellors and psychologists at the Counselling Therapy in Sydney and the Central Coast in Marrickville to help get you back on track.
+If we're unable to solve the challenge you face, NCVE can refer you to further professional assistance from the experienced external counsellors and psychologists to help get you back on track.